Marked length spectrum rigidity from rigidity on subsets: Introduction

 Similar marked length spectrum rigidity questions have been considered in other settings.
-For example, Smillie and Vogtmann \cite{smillie.vogtmann} showed that, in contrast to Teichm\"uller space, there does not exist a finite set of conjugacy classes that can be used to distinguish points in Outer Space via their lengths.
+For example, Smillie and Vogtmann \cite{smillie.vogtmann} showed that, in contrast to Teichm\"uller space, there does not exist a finite set of conjugacy classes that can be used to distinguish points in Outer Space.
 Also, for Kleinian surface groups, Bridgeman and Canary \cite{bridgeman.canary} showed that the collection of simple closed geodesics on the surface is enough to determine the isometry class of a metric.

-Our second goal is to study approximate versions of marked length spectrum rigidity.
-That is, if the marked length spectra of two metrics are close on a certain (finite) collection of conjugacy classes, then they are close everywhere.
-Our main motivation is the recent work of Butt \cite{butt.1}, \cite{butt}.
-There, she showed that for negatively curved Riemannian metrics on a closed manifold, if their marked length spectra are close on a large enough subset of conjugacy classes, then they are close everywhere.
-The meanings of `close' and `large enough' are explicitly quantified in terms of geometric data of the metrics, and we will discuss this work in more detail below.
+The question as to whether hyperbolic metrics on a closed surface are determined by their lengths on simple closed geodesics remains open.\\

+In this paper we develop a new approach to studying length spectrum rigidity problems such as the ones mentioned above.
+Our methods combine ideas from geometric group theory and dynamical systems.
+There are two main benefits to our method.
+The first is that we can produce concise and simple proofs of well-known rigidity results and secondly, we can generalise these results to many new metrics and geometries.

+The problems we consider include: \begin{itemize} \item Subgroup and subset rigidity (i.e. which subsets of conjugacy classes can be used to determine the full length spectrum of a metric as above); \item Volume rigidity for Riemannian manifolds (i.e. to what extent does the length spectrum determine the volume of the manifold); \item Understanding drops in exponential growth rate for (quasi-convex) subgroups and subsets; and, \item Obtaining uniform estimates for the growth rates of subsets of conjugacy classes that determine the length spectrum (i.e. how large, in terms of a growth rate, is the set of conjugacy classes on which a pair of metrics have the same/close length spectrum). \end{itemize}